 - Little I knew that these were the typical symptoms of thyroid problems in women.

 I could have not even locate my thyroid if someone asked me where it was.
 Instead, I tried to push me harder to training and reducing the calories intake at the same time.
 As you can guess, nothing really worked.
-I went undiagnosed for about 10 months, while my family doctor has not put my symptoms all together.
+I went undiagnosed for about 10 months, while my family doctor has not put my symptoms altogether.
 She simply wrote them off as a symptom of aging and stress!
 After months of suffering, I finally decided to do a full panel of blood tests.
 Then after a visit to an endocrinologist (a physician who specializes in thyroid dysfunction and other hormonal disorders), I was diagnosed with the hypothyroidism and I could begin my treatment.

 Find A Good Doctor